 Introduced by Representatives Kat Cammack (R - FL) and Debbie Dingell (D - FL) in the House and Senators Maggie Hassan (D - NH) and Marco Rubio (R - FL) in the Senate, The Charlotte Woodward Organ Transplant Discrimination Prevention Act upholds, clarifies, and builds upon rights established in the Americans with Disabilities Act of 1990, Sec.
 504 of the Rehab Act, and Sec.
 1557 of the Affordable Care Act.
-The bill prohibits covered entities from determining that an individual is ineligible to receive a transplant, deny an organ transplant or related service, refuse to refer the individual to an organ transplant center, refuse to place an individual on a waiting list, or decline insurance coverage for a transplant or related service based solely on the fact that the individual has a disability.
+The bill prohibits covered entities from determining that an individual is ineligible to receive a transplant, deny an organ transplant or related service, refuse to refer the individual to an organ transplant center, or refuse to place an individual on a waiting list based solely on the fact that the individual has a disability.